 How to keep your gut healthy

-People who eat highly-processed and fatty foods won’t feel any better by simply taking a probiotic supplement, Weyant said.
+People who eat highly-processed and fatty foods won’t feel any better by simply taking a probiotic supplement, Robbins said.
 Eating a healthy diet is the best way to maintain healthy flora in your digestive track.

 You should include foods like: